 7. Art Frames for Beautiful Vertical Garden Paintings

 Why not use frames for paintings to create a living work of art right inside your home office?
+These art frames are charming vertical garden ideas for the home.
 Just add a layer of polyamide felt to the back of the frame, cover it with a thin layer of earth from the top (while this is optional, this will give you the best results) and then attach another layer of polyamide felt to the frame, over the earth, from the front.
-You can then plant succulents, mosses, and other plants that don’t need much soil.
-Hang it up, and you’ve got a beautiful, framed, living green painting to look at for some easy stress busting!
+You can then plant succulents, mosses, and other varieties of plants that don’t need much soil.
+Hang it up, and you’ve got a beautiful, framed, living green painting to look at for some easy stress-busting!

 8. Kitchen Herbs and Spices in a Vertical Gardening System

-It’s lunch time and you’d love some fresh garnish to make your everyday meal a bit more exciting.
+It’s lunchtime and you’d love some fresh garnish to make your everyday meal a bit more exciting.
 Fresh cilantro, oregano or maybe sage?
+Make a herb garden.
 Get a few boards and hammer some nails into them in a way that they will firmly hold a pot or mason jar in place.
 There you can grow fresh herbs and spices, and when you’ve used them up, just remove the planter, replant and go again and all of this is possible even in the smallest spaces.

 If you ever come across old logs or driftwood washed up, think about whether it can serve as a planter for a vertical garden.
 Often these pieces of wood will have empty or rotten-out cores.
-They can be cleaned up and plants planted in them.
-Then you just stand them up, and voila !
+They can be cleaned up and have plants planted in them.
+Then you just stand them up, and voila!
 You have an all-natural, zero-cost vertical planter!

 10. Stack Crates for a Stacked Garden